MatthewPeterKelly/IntroMatlabDynamics/README.md

 # Introductory Tutorial in Matlab Dynamics

-This tutorial was written by Matthew Kelly and Jesse Miller for Cornell MAE2030, Spring Semester 2016.
+This tutorial was written for Cornell MAE2030, Spring Semester 2016.